Last updated:

 • Between a quarter and half of older people said that they do not feel safe accessing their basic needs.

-Women and girls are at a high risk of GBV.
+Women and girls were at a high risk of GBV.
 In their Feb.
 6, 2023 Situation Report, UNOCHA said the following regarding protection needs: “Support livelihood activities from acute humanitarian relief services to early recovery efforts with increased focus on women and other vulnerable groups.
 This shall contribute significantly to women empowerment aiming to reduce risk of some forms of GBV such as early marriages.”

 Shelter